kibook/xml-utils/utils/xml-format/README.md

 Show usage message.

 -I, --indent-all
 Indent nodes within non-blank nodes.
+Normally, all whitespace within non-blank nodes and their descendants is treated as significant.

 -i, --indent &lt;str&gt;
 Use &lt;str&gt; to indent each level of the XML tree.
 The default is two